check before: 2025-05-01

 Direct effects for Operations**

-If prerequisites for AOSP migration are not met, devices may sign out unexpectedly during the update process, disrupting user access to Teams and other applications.
+If prerequisites are not completed, devices may sign out during the migration process, disrupting user access to Teams and other applications.

 - roles: IT Administrator, End User